Meet Diane

 My Path to Counseling

 I’ve wanted to be a counselor since I was 12, when my mom casually said, “You should be a counselor when you grow up.”
-It’s amazing how much power those early words of encouragement can have—and now, years later, I get to do what I love every day.
-It was not an easy path, but I am glad I took it.
+It’s amazing how much power those early words of encouragement can have.
+Years later, I get to do work that feels meaningful to me every day.
+It wasn’t an easy path, but I’m grateful I followed it — and I still feel honored to do this work.

 Life Outside the Office